5.7.6 Trust Fund Penalty Assessment Action

 Note:

 A timely filed protest signed by a representative, who has either failed to submit a power of attorney or submitted a defective one, is considered timely.
-This original filed protest is still valid even if the responsible party later decides to represent him/herself.
+This original filed protest is still valid even if the responsible person decides to represent themselves later during the Appeals process.

-2. If the information in the protest is incomplete, contact the taxpayer/representative to inform him/her that any defects in the protest should be corrected.
-If the responsible party does not provide a perfected protest prior to the end of the 30-day period to complete TFRP processing and forward the case to CPM, the revenue officer should still follow the procedures in IRM 5.7.6.1.8, Revenue Officer Disagrees With Protest.
-Appeals will accept jurisdiction of a TFRP protest even if all information as outlined in IRM 5.7.6.1.4, Small Case Request, or IRM 5.7.6.1.5, Formal Written Protest, is not included in the protest.
+2. If the information in the protest is incomplete, contact the responsible person/representative to inform them that any defects in the protest should be corrected.
+If the responsible person does not provide a perfected protest prior to the end of the 30-day period to complete TFRP processing and forward the case to CPM, the RO should still follow the procedures in IRM 5.7.6.9, Revenue Officer Disagrees With Protest.
+Appeals will accept jurisdiction of a TFRP protest even if all information as outlined in IRM 5.7.6.5, Small Case Request, or IRM 5.7.6.6, Formal Written Protest, is not included in the protest.

-3. The responsible party is not entitled to appeal the proposed TFRP if he/she did not file a timely protest.
-Refer to instructions contained in IRM 5.7.6.1.1, Taxpayer's Response to Letter 1153(DO), to determine whether the protest is timely.
-If the taxpayer’s protest is untimely, the employee handling the proposed TFRP assessment will:
+3. The responsible person is not entitled to appeal the proposed TFRP if they did not file a timely protest.
+Refer to instructions contained in IRM 5.7.6.2, Responsible Person's Response to Letter 1153, to determine whether the protest is timely.
+If the responsible person’s protest is untimely, the employee handling the proposed TFRP assessment will:

-1. Contact the taxpayer to notify that the protest was late and the IRS will assess the TFRP.
+1. Contact the responsible person to notify that the protest was late, and the IRS will assess the TFRP.

-2. Advise the taxpayer they may file Form 843, Claim for Refund and Request for Abatement, once the TFRP is assessed.
+2. Advise the responsible person they may file Form 843, Claim For Refund and Request for Abatement, once the TFRP is assessed.

 3. Do not transmit the case to Appeals.

 4. Ensure the correct Protest Postmark Date has been entered on ATFR.
+ATFR will measure the postmark date entered and reject it if it is untimely.
+ATFR will remind RO to generate and mail the Letter 1154.
 CPM will not review protest files to verify the timeliness of protests or the Protest Postmark Dates input by the RO.

 Review of TFRP Protest for New Information

-1. The revenue officer will review the taxpayer protest to determine if the taxpayer has raised new information.
-New information is information that was not previously discussed with or raised by the taxpayer, or not previously investigated and documented by the revenue officer.
+1. The RO will review the responsible person’s protest to determine if they have raised new information.
+New information is information that was not previously discussed with or raised by the responsible person, or not previously investigated and documented by the RO.

 Example:

-A revenue officer conducts a Form 4180 interview with a taxpayer who states he did not sign checks for the business.
-Subsequent to the Form 4180 interview, the revenue officer documents a review of a sampling of checks and determines the individual did sign checks for the quarters of the proposed TFRP.
-The taxpayer submits a protest stating he did not sign checks for the business.
+A RO conducts a Form 4180 interview with a responsible person who states they did not sign checks for the business.
+Subsequent to the Form 4180 interview, the RO documents a review of a sampling of checks and determines the individual did sign checks for the quarters of the proposed TFRP.
+The responsible person submits a protest stating they did not sign checks for the business.
 This is not new information.

 Example:

-A taxpayer submits a protest stating he was not willful because the business did not have funds to pay the taxes.
-The revenue officer had previously documented the taxpayer allowed payments to other creditors in preference to the taxes.
+A responsible person submits a protest stating they were not willful because the business did not have funds to pay the taxes.
+The RO had previously documented the responsible person allowed payments to other creditors in preference to the taxes.
 This is not new information.

 Example:

-A taxpayer submits a protest stating he was out of the country for a sustained period during the liability periods, and had not previously shared this information with the revenue officer.
-This is new information that may require additional investigation by the revenue officer.
+A responsible person submits a protest stating they were out of the country for a sustained period during the liability periods and had not previously shared this information with the RO.
+This is new information that may require additional investigation by the RO.

 Protest Does Not Include New Information

-1. If the taxpayer protest does not identify new information requiring additional investigation by the revenue officer, the revenue officer will:
+1. If the responsible person protest does not identify new information requiring additional investigation by the RO, the RO will:

-1. Document receipt of the protest in the ICS history with a statement that the taxpayer protest was received on (date) and postmarked on (date) if received by mail, did not contain new information and the case is being forwarded to the group manager for review prior to transmission to CPM.
+1. Document receipt of the protest in the ICS history with a statement that the responsible person protest was received on (date) and postmarked on (date) if received by mail, did not contain new information, and the case is being forwarded to the GM for review prior to transmission to CPM.

 Caution:

-Due to ex parte communication rules the revenue officer should not make any commentary in the ICS or ATFR histories regarding the merits of the protest and should not prepare any memorandum discussing the issues or the basis for the original assertion recommendation.
+Due to ex parte communication rules, the RO should not make any commentary in the ICS or ATFR histories regarding the merits of the protest and should not prepare any memorandum discussing the issues or the basis for the original assertion recommendation.
 (See Revenue Procedure 2012-18, Ex Parte Communications between Appeals and other Internal Revenue Service Employees.)
+However, ex parte rules, specifically Revenue Procedure 2012-18(c), allows permissible contemporaneous statements or documents that are pertinent to the originating function’s consideration of the case in the administrative file.

 2. Input the "Protest Postmark Date" on ATFR.